ahmedrowaihi/react-pdf-forge-monorepo/packages/pdf-forge-printer/README.md

 # @ahmedrowaihi/pdf-forge-printer

-Playwright-based PDF and screenshot rendering service for React PDF Forge.
+Playwright-based PDF and screenshot rendering service for React PDF Forge with browser pooling for 5-10x faster performance.

 ## Installation